Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker/_index.md

 There are two different ways to install LinkAce with Docker:

-* one container that contains both the application and nginx (simple)
+* one container that contains both the application and a web server (tagged as `linkace/linkace:simple`)
-* different containers for the application and nginx (advanced)
+* LinkAce as a stand-alone container with a separate web server (tagged as `linkace/linkace:latest`)

-If you are unsure about which one to use, pick the simple setup.
+If you are unsure about which one to use, please pick the simple setup.

 {{< alert type="info" >}}
 All images are available on the [**Docker Hub**](https://hub.docker.com/r/linkace/linkace).